kosshi-net/vulkan-engine/README.md

 Not tested but should be trivial with MinGW64

 ## Dependencies
-Clone the following repositories into lib/
+Clone the following repositories or files into lib/
 - glfw
 - cglm
 - VulkanMemoryAllocator
 - fast_obj
 - Freetype
+- stb/stb_image.h

 Install the following using your package manager:
 - HarfBuzz
 - GNU Fribidi

-Other
-- stb/stb_image.h

 # License
 MIT